If you are trying to find something interesting to pursue to spice up your life, consider rock climbing.

 For those who take this sport serious enough and start seeing improvements in their climbing, they will start looking for new hideouts or places to climb that can challenge themselves.
 And that’s when the idea of trying sport climbing in outdoor natural rock like Long Dong in Taiwan starts to sound enticing.

-Outdoor natural rock climbing is not for everyone, especially for those who love the comfort of air conditioning.
+Outdoor natural rock climbing is not for everyone, especially for those who love the comfort of air conditioning and top rope.
 But if you, like me, would love to climb and see the world better from a vantage point, then outdoor sport climbing for views is the way to go.
-It even crosses boundaries and brings you to places around the world you would never have considered.
+It even crosses boundaries and brings you to places in Asia around the world you would never have considered.

 5. Rock Climbing keeps you young and alive